PicassosHair/stevejobs/README.md

 # PEDS Parser

+You should do this first in your local environment to get the sample data.
 Parse PEDS raw JSON file into organized file.
 Using Go.

-# Need
+# Prepare

-wget
-mysql
-go
+Install wget if don't have already.
+Install MySQL.
+Install Go.

 # Usage

-1. Download PEDS data from PEDS website: https://ped.uspto.gov/peds/#/apiDocumentation
+- Download PEDS data from PEDS website: https://ped.uspto.gov/peds/#/apiDocumentation

 `./download_latest_peds.sh`

-2. Parse year range:
+- Parse year range:

 `./parse_peds_between 2000 2018`